 An air heating system will still work perfectly without a fan to push air through the system and back into the building again.
 That’s because the cool air will naturally flow into the unit to take the place of the hot air that’s pushed out and back into the room.
 That means that a simple air heater can be installed in a location even where there isn’t any electricity present to run a fan, and things like solar panels won’t be necessary to make the heater work in a remote location.

 To make this type of a system work, the inlet must be at the bottom and the outlet at the top.
 It works by utilizing air’s natural tendency to rise once it’s been heated.
 That means that as the air warms up, it rises and leaves the system, making room for more cool air to enter and be heated as well.
 This creates a sort of air current that constantly pulls in new air to be warmed once again.

-Considering Fan Assist with Active Direct Gain
+Solar Heating Fan Assist & Active Direct Gain

 While a fan-less system is perfectly adequate for heating up a small space or even a larger room when multiple units are used together, it simply isn’t effective enough to heat an entire home or a larger room.
 That’s because the heat won’t be dispersed far enough away from the heater, and one part of the room will be much warmer than the other.

 Heating large spaces is much more effective when you rely on a fan-assisted system.
 A temperature-controlled fan kicks on when the box reaches a certain temperature and pumps cool air in and hot air out.
 There is often only a single fan at the outlet of the system, which disperses the heat throughout your home.
 As air is pumped out of the system, colder air is sucked into the inlet automatically, creating a stream of air to help spread heat throughout.